Are you ready to discover your college program?

 In this view, cognition and learning are understood as interactions between the individual and a situation; knowledge is situated in — and a product of — the activity, context, and culture in which it is developed and used.
 This led to new metaphors for learning as a "participation" and "social negotiation."

 Social learning theory pays particular attention to social and interactive aspects of learning.
-Albert Bandura, for example, emphasizes the roles that social observation and modeling play in learning, while Jean Lave and Etienne Wenger posit that learning works best in a community of practice that produces social capital that improves the health of the community and its members.
+Albert Bandura, for example, emphasizes the roles that social observation and modeling play in learning, while Jean Lave and Etienne Wenger put forward that learning works best in a community that produces social capital.
+They believe this improves the health of the community and its members.

 The situated, relational nature of knowledge and the social, engaged nature of effective learning are the foundational principles of social and contextual learning theories.